If you have arrived on this page because you are concerned about prostate cancer, then we, as a support group, are here to help you!

 7) You would just like to be a bit more knowledge about prostate cancer in general

-Our meetings are relaxed and informal and are on Wednesday evenings from 7.30pm to 9.30pm monthly at The Junction, Christ Church, Chorleywood.
-Tea, coffee, a glass of wine (or two) are also available.
+Our monthly meetings are relaxed and informal and are on Wednesday evenings from 7.30pm to 9.30pm.
+At present meetings are being held online via 'Zoom'.
+Although when COVID restrictions allow we will be returning to holding regular support group meetings at The Junction, Christ Church, Chorleywood - where tea, coffee, a glass of wine (or two) will also available.

-We have found that when you meet other men who were diagnosed 6, 10, 15, 16 years ago, the dark cloud that the word "Cancer" seems to evoke is not quite so threatening after all.
-We particularly welcome wives and partners or other family members to attend our meetings as they too may be part of your 'journey'.
+We have found that when you meet other men who were diagnosed 6, 10, 15, 16 years ago, the dark cloud that the word "Cancer" seems to evoke is not quite so threatening after all

-Apart from our two consultant urologists, Mr Alvan Pope and Mr Julian Shah, we have other professionals who also give their time and expertise on a voluntary basis to help make these meetings the success they have become.
+Apart from our three consultant urologists, Alvan Pope, Julian Shah and Vimoshan Arumuham, we have other professionals who also give their time and expertise on a voluntary basis to help make these meetings the success they have become.
 This success would not have been possible without men like you are prepared to share their experience of prostate cancer with the rest of us.

 You will find that as a group we have created a relaxed, easy atmosphere enabling you to feel comfortable and more in control of your own situation.
 Please do watch our support group video, which will give you the general idea of what we are about.